Raksha Bandhan: Traditional regions of observance

-Evolution of Raksha Bandhan: the great and little traditions
+Evolution of Raksha Bandhan

 Sociologist Yogendra Singh has noted the contribution of American anthropologist McKim Marriott to an understanding of the origins of the Raksha Bandhan festival.
 In rural society, according to Marriott, there is steady interplay between two cultural traditions, the elite or "great" tradition based in texts, such as the Vedas in Indian society, and the local or "little", based in folk art and literature.
 According to Singh, Marriott has shown that the Raksha Bandhan festival has its "origin in the 'little tradition'".
 Anthropologist Onkar Prasad has further suggested that Marriott was the first to consider the limitations within which each village tradition "operates to retain its essence".

 In his village study, Marriott described two concurrently observed traditions on the full moon day of Shravana: a "little tradition" festival called "Saluno", and a "great tradition" festival, Raksha Bandhan, but which Marriott calls, "Charm Tying": On Saluno day, many husbands arrive at their wives' villages, ready to carry them off again to their villages of marriage.
 But, before going off with their husbands, the wives as well as their unmarried village sisters express their concern for and devotion to their brothers by placing young shoots of barley, the locally sacred grain, on the heads and ears of their brothers.
 (The brothers) reciprocate with small coins.
 On the same day, along with the ceremonies of Saluno, and according to the literary precedent of the Bhavisyottara Purana, ... the ceremonies of Charm Tying (Rakhi Bandhan or Raksha Bandhan) are also held.
 The Brahman domestic priests of Kishan Garhi go to each patron and tie upon his wrist a charm in the form of a polychrome thread, bearing tassel "plums."
 Each priest utters a vernacular blessing and is rewarded by his patron with cash, ...
 The ceremonies of both now exist side by side, as if they were two ends of a process of primary transformation.

 Norwegian anthropologist Øyvind Jaer, who did his fieldwork in eastern Uttar Pradesh in the 1990s, noted that the "great tradition" festival was in retreat and the "little tradition" one, involving sisters and brothers, now more important.